-Progestin treatment for polycystic ovarian syndrome may reduce pregnancy chancesMay 25th, 2012 in Obstetrics & gynaecology
+Progestin treatment for polycystic ovarian syndrome may reduce pregnancy chancesMay 25, 2012 in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress) -- The hormone progestin, often given as a first step in infertility treatment for polycystic ovary syndrome (PCOS), appears to decrease the odds of conception and of giving birth, according to a study by a National Institutes of Health research network.